Motor Finance Commission

 Using a Third Party

-Can I use a Claims Management Company?
+Can I use a Claims Management Company (CMC)?

-A Claims Management Company (CMC) or law firm can make a claim for you, but you’ll have to pay a fee or part of any compensation you may get.
-This means the amount you receive would be less than you might expect.
+A CMC or Law Firm can make a claim for you, but you’ll have to pay a fee or part of any compensation you may get.
+This means the amount you receive would be reduced if you decide to use a third party